 When you receive the plant, you must start working on transitioning the plant to your home environment.
 It begins by first going through grower instruction regarding care and transplanting the plant.

 Move the plant to a brighter location for an hour or two, then bring it back in the shade.
-Increase the exposure hours gradually till the plant become ready to remain at full sunlight for long.
+Increase the exposure hours gradually till the plant become ready to remain in full sunlight for long.

 Philodendron needs time to adjust, and by gradually adjusting them to the different environment, you may prevent leaves from getting burned or plant dying off suddenly.